 What is an Interior Designer?

 An interior designer is someone who works with a client to create aesthetic rooms and spaces.
 Clients range from homeowners to large corporations.
-The spaces and rooms interior designers create are equally varied, ranging from simple home & garden environments to hotel lobbies and lavish mansions.
-No matter the size, every designer works to create spaces that are attractive yet functional.
+The spaces and rooms interior designers create are equally varied, ranging from simple indoor and outdoor home environments to hotel lobbies and lavish mansions.
+No matter the size, every interior designer works to create spaces that are attractive yet functional.
 Spaces must also be safe while meeting the specific needs of the client.

 What does an Interior Designer do?

-Interior designers create indoor spaces that satisfy the client's need for aesthetics, safety and function.
-Through the use of furniture placement, colour palettes, decorations and functional decor, designers create kitchens that are beautiful yet functional and theatre entrances that convey the excitement of a blockbuster film while ensuring crowd safety.
+An interior designer creates indoor spaces that satisfy the client's needs for aesthetics, safety and function.
+Through the use of furniture placement, colour palettes, decorations and functional decor, he or she will create kitchens that are beautiful yet functional and theatre entrances that convey the excitement of a blockbuster film while ensuring crowd safety.
 Elements such as artwork, lighting, window treatments and flooring must work together to contribute to an overall look that will satisfy the client's needs.